xoseperez/mqtt2cloud/README.md

 - feed / database
 - datastream / series

-You can specify the same topic more than once or you can group all the services in one list:
+If you only define one service per topic you can do it inline, otherwise list all the services:

 <pre>
 /raw/sensor/battery: cosm:45243:battery
-/raw/sensor/battery: tempodb:sensor:battery
 </pre>

-or
+and

 <pre>
 /raw/sensor/battery: